Skip to content

 • Microsurgery Training Laboratory

-• Fresh Tissue Dissection and Surgical Practice
+• Fresh Tissue Dissection and Anatomy Lab

 This facility is devoted to anatomic dissection of fresh cadavers for training and research purposes.
 Material is available for dissection as needed.
+Throughout the year, residents gather to perform preselected cadaver dissections under the supervision of a volunteer faculty member.

 • Anatomy lab Once a month in the beginning of the academic year, residents gather to perform preselected cadaver flap dissections under the supervision of a volunteer faculty member.